Sleep is more than just an escape into oblivion during the night.

-> Neurotransmitters (chemicals in the brain and nervous system) including histamine, norepinephrine, and serotonin are released in the brainstem.
-The onset of sleep is governed by the interacting forces of the ‘sleep drive’, which steadily increases the longer we remain awake, as well as circadian fluctuations .
+Neurotransmitters (chemicals in the brain and nervous system) such as histamine, norepinephrine, and serotonin are released in the brainstem.
+The onset of sleep is governed by the interacting forces of the "sleep drive," which steadily increases the longer we remain awake, as well as circadian fluctuations .

 In the anterior hypothalamus, sleep-promoting neurons release GABA and block the wakefulness-associated regions in the brainstem , a process that supports slow-wave sleep.
-During rapid eye movement (REM) sleep, regions of the brainstem that are typically dormant during wakefulness and slow wave sleep [4,6].
-Ascending projections from cholinergic neurons in the brainstem stimulate the thalamus which increases the firing rate of neurons within the cortex.
+During rapid eye movement (REM) sleep, regions of the brainstem that are typically dormant during wakefulness and slow-wave sleep [4,6] are very much awake, as ascending projections from cholinergic neurons in the brainstem stimulate the thalamus, which increases the firing rate of neurons within the cortex.

-The timing of sleep is under control of the circadian pacemaker, which integrates input from photoreceptor cells in the retina , among other things.
+Sleep timing is under the control of the circadian pacemaker, which integrates input from photoreceptor cells in the retina among other things.

 Circadian rhythms, such as the sleep/wake cycle above, are governed by the genetically inherited brain clock network.
-The inherited period of circadian clocks is actually slightly greater than 24 hours in most people, but in some it is slightly less than 24 hours.
+The inherited period of circadian clocks is actually slightly greater than 24 hours in most people, but in some it is slightly less.
 These rhythms are the most widely studied in mammals, and are prevalent in virtually all aspects of biology including gene expression, protein modification, enzyme activity, metabolic and physiological processes, and behavior .

-Outside of the ‘master circadian clock’, there are other circadian rhythms in pretty much every organ and cell in the body, including the lungs, liver, pancreas, spleen, thymus, and skin to name a few.
-For instance, the Per3 gene appears to play a role in circadian timekeeping in central and peripheral clocks [12,13].
+Outside of the "master circadian clock," there are other circadian rhythms in pretty much every organ and cell in the body, including the lungs, liver, pancreas, spleen, thymus, and skin, to name a few.
+For instance, the Per3 gene appears to play a role in circadian timekeeping in both central and peripheral clocks [12,13].

 What are Infradian Cycles?

-In contrast with circadian cycles that have a frequency of one cycle every 24 hours, infradian (derived from the Latin “infra diem” meaning “less than a day”) rhythms have a frequency of less than one cycle every 24 hours.
+In contrast with circadian cycles that have a frequency of one cycle every 24 hours, infradian (derived from the Latin term infra diem meaning “less than a day”) rhythms have a frequency of less than one cycle every 24 hours.

 What are Ultradian Cycles?

-Other ultradian rhythms include the circulation of the blood supply/blood pressure , secretion of growth hormone , and liver function .
-The liver in particular has been shown to have a 12-hour rhythm, with the expression of over 200 genes cycling at sunrise and sunset – two ‘rush hour’ periods .
+Other ultradian rhythms include the circulation of the blood supply/blood pressure , secretion of the growth hormone , and liver function .
+The liver in particular has been shown to have a 12-hour rhythm, with the expression of over 200 genes cycling at sunrise and sunset – two "rush hour" periods .

 The existence of shorter ultradian cycles for protein and amino acid recycling might serve as an adaptation to acute environmental changes at low energy cost, while also resisting the accumulation of misfolded and therefore dysfunctional proteins .